meteor/meteor/README.md

 bleeding-edge code, please refer to the details found in [Development.md](Development.md).

+To find more information about contributing to Meteor (whether fixing bugs or adding features), please see [Contributing.md](Contributing.md).

 ## Uninstalling Meteor

 Aside from a short launcher shell script, Meteor installs itself inside your